Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 Benzphetamine is a controlled substance under the Controlled Substance Act by the Drug Enforcement Administration and has been assigned to Schedule III.

 Benzphetamine hydrochloride is related chemically and pharmacologically to the amphetamines.
-Amphetamines and related stimulant drugs have been extensively abused, and the possibility of abuse of Benzphetamine hydrochloride tablets should be kept in mind when evaluating the desirability of including a drug as part of a weight reduction program.
+Amphetamines and related stimulant drugs have been extensively abused, and the possibility of abuse of Benzphetamine hydrochloride tablets, USP should be kept in mind when evaluating the desirability of including a drug as part of a weight reduction program.
 Abuse of amphetamines and related drugs may be associated with intense psychological dependence and severe social dysfunction.
 There are reports of patients who have increased the dosage to many times that recommended.
 Abrupt cessation following prolonged high dosage administration results in extreme fatigue and mental depression; changes are also noted on the sleep EEG.
 Manifestations of chronic intoxication with anorectic drugs include severe dermatoses, marked insomnia, irritability, hyperactivity, and personality changes.
 The most severe manifestation of chronic intoxication is psychosis, often clinically indistinguishable from schizophrenia.

 Manifestations of Overdosage

 Acute overdosage with amphetamines may result in restlessness, tremor, tachypnea, confusion, assaultiveness and panic states.
 Fatigue and depression usually follow the central stimulation.
 Cardiovascular effects include arrhythmias, hypertension or hypotension, and circulatory collapse.
 Gastrointestinal symptoms include nausea, vomiting, diarrhea, and abdominal cramps.
 Hyperpyrexia and rhabdomyolysis have been reported and can lead to a number of associated complications.
 Fatal poisoning is usually preceded by convulsions and coma.

 Treatment of Overdosage